Lidocaine/prilocaine

-Lidocaine/prilocaine is a eutectic mixture of equal quantities (by weight) of lidocaine and prilocaine.
+Lidocaine/prilocaine is a topical anesthesia which can be used to numb the skin for medical or cosmetic purposes; it is a eutectic mixture of equal quantities (by weight) of lidocaine and prilocaine.

 A 5% emulsion preparation, containing 2.5% each of lidocaine/prilocaine, is marketed by APP Pharmaceuticals under the trade name EMLA (an abbreviation for Eutectic Mixture of Local Anesthetics).
 As a spray, it is marketed under the name Tempe (topical eutectic-like mixture for premature ejaculation) (PSD502) that can be used by men to help with premature ejaculation.
 The spray is manufactured by Plethora Solutions and branded as Fortacin in the UK and Recordati in the EU.

 Eutectic mixture

 Separately, lidocaine and prilocaine are solid bases.
 When mixed in equal quantities by weight, however, they form a eutectic mixture – that is the melting point of the mixture is lower than the melting points of the individual components.
 The lidocaine/prilocaine eutectic mixture is an oil with a melting point of 18 °C, and can be formulated into preparations without the use of a non-aqueous solvent.
 This allows higher concentrations of anaesthetic to be formulated into the preparation and maintained during application.